kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 This has another major disadvantage: several apps crash if traffic is blackholed during startup (common in some rails middleware, for example) and have to resort to some kind of workaround, like [this one][linkerd-wait] to wait.
-This makes also service mesh miss their goal of aumenting containers functionality without modifying the main application.
+This makes also service mesh miss their goal of augmenting containers functionality without modifying the main application.

 Istio has an alternative to the initContainer hack.
 Istio [has an